suriyun-production/mmorpg-kit-docs/docs/pages/157-custom-database-client.md

 ![](../images/157/2.png)

 This assets has a built-in REST database client and also a REST database service which developed by using .NET7, you can find it [here](https://github.com/insthync/UnityMultiplayerARPG_DatabaseManager)

+* * *

+If you use custom database management server then when you start your servers, you won't have to use `-startDatabaseServer` command line argument to start database management server because you are going to use custom database management server!